 Hi, I’m Jacqui, and this blog — JacquiWine’s Journal — is a space for me to share my thoughts and reviews of some of the books I’ve been reading.
 It’s mostly books here, but I also post the occasional piece about wine, especially if there’s a link to a literary theme.

-I like to read a range of literary fiction, mainly 20th-century and modern classics, with a sprinkling of more contemporary stuff too.
-I enjoy novels, novellas and short stories (there’s usually a collection of short fiction on the go alongside the novels), maybe the occasional non-fiction title too.
+I tend to read literary fiction, mainly 20th-century and modern classics, with a sprinkling of more contemporary literature too.
+Most of my reading consists of novels, novellas and short stories, with the occasional non-fiction title too.
 I’m also interested in literature in translation, especially books from Europe, Latin American and Japan.
 Vintage crime fiction is another big area of interest for me: typically noir, hard-boiled fiction and Golden Age mysteries from the UK, the rest of Europe, the US and Latin America.

-My favourite writers include Elizabeth Taylor, Penelope Fitzgerald, Barbara Pym, Richard Yates and Raymond Chandler.
-Recent discoveries include William Trevor, Patrick Hamilton and (on the hard-boiled front) Ross Macdonald.
-These are some of the writers I’d like to explore in more depth going forward.
+My favourite writers are Elizabeth Taylor, Penelope Fitzgerald, Barbara Pym, Richard Yates, Edith Wharton and Raymond Chandler.
+Recent discoveries include William Trevor, Barbara Comyns, Patrick Hamilton and (on the hard-boiled front) Ross Macdonald.
+These are some of the writers I’d like to explore in more depth in the future.

 If you can spare the time, please do leave a comment or two on any posts of interest to you.